Ledjlale/Nutrixious/README.md

 - A Bar code can be scanned to check on Open Food Facts (OFF) database.
 - Food can be build and save from OFF database.
 - Diary edition on meals.
+- Display of Main statistics on trainings, meal calories and weight

 ### Main Goals: